Deimos-1877/WebpageMonitor/README.md

 A webpage to monitor.
     This should be entered with http:// or https:// at the beginning of the URL to function properly.

-An Email to alert.
+An Email/Emails to alert.
     The program will send an email alert to the entered email, once the webpage changes.
+Enter one email, or enter multiple emails seperated by a comma (no spaces)

 An Email to send the alert from.
     This must be a GMAIL account.
 Enter only the username (everything before @gmail.com).